Part 4

 This is because some men:

-I was convinced that I was as open to error as any other.
-So I rejected as false all the reasonings I had hitherto taken for demonstrations.
+I was as open to error as any other.
+So I rejected as false all the reasonings I had hitherto taken as fact.

-Finally, when I considered that the very same thoughts (presentations) which we experience when awake may also be experienced when we are asleep, while there is at that time not one of them true, I supposed that all the objects (presentations) that had ever entered into my mind when awake, had in them no more truth than the illusions of my dreams.
+The very same thoughts which we experience when awake may also be experienced when we are asleep.
+But when asleep, they are not true.
+But it means that all the objects (presentations) that had in my mind when awake were just as false as the illusions of my dreams.

 I concluded that I might accept it as the first principle of my philosophy.